The British Museum continues to ignore pleas for the return of Welsh artefacts despite numerous demands from politicians and citizens alike

 The gold glimmers brightly drawing you in, delicate bands of decoration wrap the entire bodice, over four thousand years old and a true piece of Welsh history: The Mold Gold Cape.
 Discovered in 1833 in a small town in Northern Wales where it draws its name, the cape is an impressive example of Welsh Bronze age craftmanship.

-These are just two examples of historic artefacts that are currently on display outside of Wales.
-It’s not surprising many call for these items to be repatriated: returned back to Wales where they come from.
+These are just two examples of historic artefacts that are currently on display outside of Wales among nearly a dozen.
+It’s not surprising many call for these items to be returned back to Wales where they come from.

-Plaid Cymru politician Heledd Fychan has been vocal about the return.
+Plaid Cymru politician Heledd Fychan has been vocal about the the need for the items to be returned.
 “Both artefacts were discovered prior to the establishment of Amgueddfa Cymru (Museum Wales), and it is inconceivable to me that they haven’t permanently become part of our nation’s collections subsequently.
 They tell a key part of our story as a nation, and should be here in Wales.”

 However, a British Museum spokesperson told Sky News the Mold Gold Cape is viewed by 6 million people per year and is a star piece in the museum’s collection.
 They state the artefact has been on loan to both Wrexham Museum and the National Museum Wales in Cardiff in the past 10 years.